SHREYANSH-BARDIA/movie-reviewer/README.md

 # Function
-Built a scraper which can scrape upto 525 reviews of a particular movie from the IMDB website
-and convert them into dashboard-like graphs to get a snapshot view of the reviews scraped.
+Built a scraper which can scrape upto 525 reviews of a particular movie and convert them into dashboard-like graphs to get a snapshot view of the reviews scraped.

 # Language: